hashicorp/terraform-aws-consul-lambda/modules/lambda-registrator/README.md

 # Lambda Registrator

-This module creates a service that automatically registers and de-registers AWS Lambda functions as part of the Consul service mesh.
+This module deploys a Lambda function that automatically registers and de-registers AWS Lambda functions into Consul as services based on the Lambda function's tags.

 See https://www.consul.io/docs/lambda for additional documentation.